 - Place wrapped meat in a baking pan.

-- Broil a few minutes to restore some of the crispness of the bark.
+- Broil for a few minutes, to restore some crispness to the bark.

 - Remove from oven.